 There are many issues and complications that can arise during the winter when you or a loved one has Parkinson’s disease.
 The cold weather and snow can not only aggravate your symptoms but can affect your daily routines as well.
-So, we decided to compile a list of 8 tips for surviving the winter with Parkinson’s disease that can help you this winter.
+So, we decided to compile a list of 8 tips for surviving the winter with Parkinson’s that can help you this winter.

 - Avoid going outside when possible

 Since the cold weather can often aggravate aspects of your battle with Parkinson’s disease it is often better to avoid going outside.
 Stocking up on groceries or ordering household supplies online can help to reduce your time outside.
 If you need to get chores done outside of the home reach out to a friend or family member for help.

 2. Keep up your exercise routine

 With the snow and cold weather limiting how much exercise you can do outside, it can be difficult to keep up with your daily exercise routine.
 So, plan to change-up your exercise routine for the winter so that it will not be dependent on the weather.
-Another great way to keep up your exercise routine is to attend PFNCA’s wellness programs which can help you not only get your daily exercise but help teach you exercise routines to do at home.
+Luckily, COVID-19 has been preparing us for this all year and PFNCA offers live and pre-recorded wellness programs you can do from home.